shrechochek/evolution-chess/README.md

   }
 ```
 ### in this evolution tree pawn can evolve into star

-### and finally if you use photos, that are not in the original respository you must upload them to the mod folder

 ### your final mod structure should look like this
 ```json